duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/30-tuning.md

 [<b id="f2">2</b>](#a2) You can make your future life easier by modifying _pi.screenrc_ to always run your script by changing `python pid_controller.py\n` to `python student_pid_controller.py\n`

 [<b id="f3">3</b>](#a3) Try to just focus on the the altitude while doing this and ignore the planar motion because it is easiest to focus on one axis at a time when tuning the PIDs.
 The planar axes can be re-tuned after you tune your altitude pid if need be.
-It can be extremely useful to use graph on the web interface to visiualize the drone's ability to hover at the setpoint which starts as 0.3m
+It can be extremely useful to use graph on the web interface to visualize the drone's ability to hover at the setpoint which starts as 0.3m